NiveSJ/SpringBoot_workshop/README.md

 Concepts used:

 • JPA / Hibernate

 • Entity

 • Spring Boot

 • Dependency Injection

 • Entity Relationships

 • EntityManager and Test Entity manager

 • CRUD functionality with EntityManager

-• Read from database with help of Entity Manager.
+• Read from database with help of Entity Manager

 • MySQL database

-• H2 database in testing environment.
+• H2 database in testing environment

 • Testning with database.